Applications for Spring 2023 are now open! Sign up today!

-All learning sessions will meet at Johns Hopkins Hillel, 3109 N Charles Street, room TBD.
-We will follow university guidelines for gathering (e.g., wearing masks).
-Please see our latest COVID-19 update for more info.
+All learning sessions will meet at Johns Hopkins Hillel, 3109 N Charles Street.

 What does the application process look like?

 Applicants must fill out an application, which will include questions such as why you want to join this fellowship.
-After submitting an application, candidates will sit down with Rabbi Eric for an interview, either in person or over Zoom.
+After submitting an application, candidates will meet with Rabbi Shira for an informational interview.

 Who is an ideal candidate?
 What if I don’t know any Torah or have never volunteered?